Texas Medicaid Long-Term Care Definition

 Qualifying When Over the Limits

-1) Qualified Income Trusts (QIT’s) – A QIT, also referred to as a Miller Trust, is an irrevocable trust, which allows a way for one to become eligible for long-term Medicaid services even if he or she is over the income limit.
-In a nutshell, a Medicaid applicant’s income over the Medicaid limit is deposited into a QIT and is not counted towards Medicaid eligibility.
-A designated trustee manages the account, and the trustee can use the funds for only designated purposes, such as paying unreimbursed medical expenses of the Medicaid enrollee.
+1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, QITs are irrevocable trusts that allow Institutional Medicaid and Medicaid Waiver applicants who are over the income limit to still become income-eligible.
+Irrevocable means that the terms of the trust cannot be altered or canceled.
+Essentially, a Medicaid applicant’s “excess” income (over the Medicaid limit) is deposited into the QIT and is no longer counted towards Medicaid eligibility.
+A designated trustee manages the trust and can only use funds for designated purposes, such as paying unreimbursed medical expenses of the Medicaid enrollee.

 Specific Texas Medicaid Programs

-The Star Plus Waiver is a limited enrollment, managed care program that covers assisted living, adult foster care and many in-home supports to help beneficiaries avoid nursing home placement.
+1) STAR+PLUS Waiver – Also called STAR+PLUS HCBS, this is a limited enrollment, managed care program that covers assisted living services, adult foster care services, and many in-home supports to help beneficiaries avoid nursing home placement.

-Primary Home Care is another program which provides for personal care in the home.
-However, this program allows participants to choose their caregivers and select family members can be hired as caregivers.
+3) Primary Home Care (PHC) – This is another program that provides for personal care in the home.
+Like Community First Choice, program participants can choose their caregivers, which includes the ability to select family members.

-Day Activity and Health Services is an adult day care program that helps families care for their loved ones outside of nursing homes by paying for daytime supervisions and health services during normal working hours.
+4) Day Activity and Health Services (DAHS) – This is an adult day care program that helps families care for their loved ones outside of nursing homes.
+Daytime supervision and health services are provided at community facilities during normal working hours.